ScryEngineering/scrygroup.com/content/blog-posts/2018-07-20/mypy-questions.md

        self.price = price
 ```

-The reason this is the case is that any function that does not have a return value actually returns `None`.
+The reason this is the case is that any Python function that does not have a return statement actually returns `None`.
+(Some languages do not return a type from void functions which is a substantial pain, it's great Python gets this right, though some sort of specific `void` type would likely be even better to differentiate that there was no return at all.
+This differentiation is useful for metaprogramming.)

 ```python
 >>> def no_return():